Consider this your introductory guide to choosing the right cryptocurrency exchange!

 Below are five fundamental features and things to look for when choosing the right cryptocurrency exchange for you:

 - Transaction fees;

 - Security, anonymity, and support;

 - Volume and liquidity.

-It’s important to understand the below five factors are just several things you should consider when selecting a cryptocurrency exchange that is right for you and is not an all-encompassing list.
-Furthermore, cryptocurrency exchanges should be used for trading and purchasing, not for storage – so, once you’ve acquired a healthy stack of your favorite trading pair or altcoin, it’s time to start considering using an online or hardware wallet.
+It’s important to understand the below five factors are just several things you should consider.
+It is not an all-encompassing list.
+Furthermore, cryptocurrency exchanges should be used for trading and purchasing, not for storage.
+So, once you’ve acquired a healthy stack of your favorite trading pair or altcoin, it’s time to start considering using an online or hardware wallet.

 Now, let’s get into it.